jstewart8053/jstewart8053/README.md

 ![website](Banners.gif)

 ## Hello!
-I'm Jen... an awesome Full-Stack Web Developer!
-You can find out more about me at my portfolio [website] 👋
+I'm Jen... please take a moment to find out more about me at my portfolio [website] 👋

 ### Or you can connect with me at [Linkedin] ☺️
 ### Feel free to look over my [Resume] ☺️